howtographql/howtographql/content/backend/graphql-scala/6-interfaces.md

 ---
 title: Interfaces
-pageTitle: "If there are more than one model in an app, part of them could be extracted as Interface"
+pageTitle: "Extracting common parts of models as an Interface"
 description: "In this chapter we will introduce two additional models.
 We show the most common parts and extract those as an interface.
-In this chapter, you will be mostly work alone."
+This time you will work alone."
 ---

-We're going forward with aligning to the schema you saw at the beginning.
-You know the basics and you're ready to make an exercise.
-I will explain what we need, please try to implement it yourself.
-Of course I also will ad a solution.
-At the end of this chapter You will learn about interfaces.
+ At this point you should know the basics, so it's a perfect time for some hands-on training.
+The following paragraph will give you hints on what needs to be done.
+Try implementing it yourself.
+At the end I will add an example solution in case you are stuck.
+Later in this chapter we will learn about interfaces and how they relate to the work you've done.

 ### Your DIY kit